major-segfault/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 ## Quick history about my experience with DDD

-In 2017, I started working on an application called [Univjobs](https://univjobs.ca), a marketplace for Canadian students and recent-grads to find co-op jobs, gigs and entry-level jobs and internships.
+In 2017, I started working on an application called **Univjobs**, a marketplace for Canadian students and recent-grads to find co-op jobs, gigs and entry-level jobs and internships.

 The MVP was pretty simple.
 Students could sign up, create their profile and apply to jobs.
 Employers could sign up, post jobs, browse students and invite them to apply to the jobs they've posted.